Skip to main content

 Rlanguage

-We realized the importance that the sizes each subreddit played in the conversation.
-The number of posts and subs differ between the subreddits.
-The table above shows the number of subscribers, comments per day, total posts within the date range of our dataset and the number of users who cross-posted to another subreddit.
-JavaScript was by far the largest, and Cobol the smallest in terms of subscribers.
-Additionally, based on the 3rd column, we can see that users posted more in Python everyday on average than all the other subreddits.
+We realized the importance that the size of each subreddit played in the conversation.
+The number of posts and subscribers differ between the subreddits.
+The cards above show the number of subscribers, comments per day, total posts within the date range of our dataset, and the number of users who cross-posted to another subreddit.
+JavaScript was by far the largest, and COBOL the smallest, in terms of subscribers.
+Additionally, we can see that users posted more in Python every day on average than all the other subreddits.

 From the network analysis we conducted, Python also had the largest number of posts, and cross posts.
 After having established that there were users that were cross posting across subreddits, our next step was to figure out what the top cross-posted subreddits were for each user within a subreddit.

-However, what we discovered was that Python seems to be the strongest link between all the subreddits, having a high PageRank score on our graph, and also the largest amount users bridging junctions between their specific subreddit and the python subreddit.
+However, what we discovered was that Python seems to be the strongest link between all the subreddits, having a high PageRank score on our graph, and also the largest amount of users bridging junctions between their specific subreddit and the Python subreddit.

 Top 3 Connected Subreddits to Each Programming Language Subreddit

 We found some interesting data to back up the claim of Python's predominance.
-The table on the above the top 3 other subreddits that users from a specific subreddit posted to.
-So, for C Programming, which is the first row, users cross-posted most to python, JavaScript, and finally java.
+The list above shows the top 3 other subreddits that users from a specific subreddit posted to.
+So, for C_Programming, users cross-posted most to Python, JavaScript, and finally Java.

-The users in 8 of our 14 subreddits cross-posted most to Python.
+Users in 8 of our 14 subreddits cross-posted most to Python.
 In fact, Python was ranked within the top 3 of every subreddit we analyzed.
-This is interesting and our hypothesis based on reviewing our data for this is kind how ubiquitous Python has become with programming today.
-It is taught in schools, bootcamps, self-learning courses, has a relatively simpler learning curve compared to other languages, is used in industry and interfaces well with other languages.
+Our hypothesis based on reviewing this data is that it speaks to how ubiquitous Python has become in programming today.
+It is taught in schools, bootcamps, and self-learning courses; has a relatively simple learning curve compared to other languages; is used widely in industry; and interfaces well with other languages.

 Influencer Profiles

-We calculated several centrality measures for the users in the network, including the betweenness, closeness, and PageRank.
+We calculated several centrality measures for the users in the network, including betweenness, closeness, and PageRank.
 Of our top influencers, we found several that had interesting profiles.
-Overall, they interact with users often helping with ways to get the users code working correctly, and being able to provide additional resources that would otherwise not have been available to the users.
-Some of these top influencers also link to other content on other sites, so they are marginally aware of cross posting across sites here too.
+Overall, they interact with users often, helping with ways to get the users' code working correctly, and being able to provide additional resources that would otherwise not have been available to the users.
+Some of these top influencers also link to other content on other sites, so they are marginally aware of cross-posting across sites here too.

-We found 1 user with an extremely high score for betweenness, and page rank, and a high measure for closeness, and the largest degree of all our users.
-This user as it turned out, was actually a bot known as AutoModerator, that is often used by subreddits as a management tool.
-The intention of spreading shared community guidelines, and rules across multiple communities seems to work, and if we need to spread a contagion type of message across all 14 subreddits, this user would be our pick.
+We found one user with an extremely high score for betweenness and PageRank, a high measure for closeness, and the largest degree of all our users.
+This user, as it turned out, was actually a bot known as AutoModerator, often used by subreddits as a management tool.
+The intention of spreading shared community guidelines and rules across multiple communities seems to work - if we needed to spread a message across all 14 subreddits, this user would be our pick.

 What are users posting about?
 Our Topic Modeling Methodology